csev/idempotent/README.md

 servlet comes up - either because of a fresh deploy or when Sakai is started, it loads and does its idempotent thing.

+If you are using the Dr. Chuck `sakai-scripts`, a partial compile is done with the `smv.sh` command.

 If it runs any SQL - that is displayed with a `log.info`.
 The very first run, it will create it table to track migrations: